 We pay each of our directors an annual cash retainer of \$50,000 in equal quarterly payments.
 Each director is entitled to reimbursement of reasonable expenses associated with attending board meetings.
 However, we do not pay our directors any fees for attending individual board or committee meetings.
 The lead independent director receives an additional \$15,000 annual cash retainer in equal quarterly payments.
 The Audit and Valuation Committee Chair receives an additional \$25,000 annual cash retainer in equal quarterly payments.
 The Compensation Committee Chair receives an additional \$10,000 annual cash retainer in equal quarterly payments.
 The Nominating and Corporate Governance Committee Chair receives an additional \$5,000 annual cash retainer in equal quarterly payments.
 Directors must attend at least 75% of all meetings of the Board and all committees on which the director sits (including separate meetings of non-management directors or independent directors) in any specified fiscal year in order to be eligible to receive director compensation.
 If a director is also one of our executive officers, we will not pay any compensation to such person for services rendered as a director.
 Additionally, our directors are entitled to receive awards in the future under our 2020 Stock Incentive Plan.
-At his request, we have deferred the payment of Mr. Tzur's director cash compensation in an aggregate amount equal to \$60,000 and such payment is recorded in accounts payable on our balance sheet as of December 31, 2021.
+At his request, we deferred the payment of Mr. Tzur's director cash compensation in an aggregate amount equal to \$97,500, which was recorded in accounts payable on our balance sheet until November 11, 2022, the date of Mr. Tzur's resignation from the Board.
+Following such date, the Mr. Tzur received the payment in a lump sum.